freenas/freenas-docs/userguide/services.rst

       share

     .. note:: For FTP, the type of client does not matter when it comes to the type of ACL.
-This means that you always use Unix ACLs, even if Windows clients will be accessing
-              %brand% via FTP.
+This means that you always use Unix ACLs, even if Windows clients will be accessing %brand% via FTP.

 #.
-Configure anonymous FTP in :menuselection:`Services --> FTP` by
+Configure anonymous FTP in
+    :menuselection:`Services --> FTP`
-    setting the following attributes:
+    by setting the following attributes:

     * check the box "Allow Anonymous Login"

     * "Path": browse to the volume/dataset/directory to be shared

 #.
 Start the FTP service in
     :menuselection:`Services --> Control Services`.
     Click the red "OFF" button next to FTP.
 After a second or so, it will change to a blue "ON", indicating that the service has been enabled.

 #.
 Test the connection from a client using a utility such as
     `Filezilla <https://filezilla-project.org/>`_.

+In the example shown in
+:numref:Figure %s <ftp_filezilla_fig>`,
-In the example shown in Figure %chapternum%.6b, a user has input the following information into the Filezilla client:
+a user has input the following information into the Filezilla client:

 * IP address of the %brand% server: *192.168.1.113*